Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Old Biscuit Mall

-The Old Biscuit Mill is, as the name suggests, a former biscuit factory transformed into a space for food, art, and design, full of restaurants, trendy little shops, art galleries, and cafés.
+The Old Biscuit Mill is, as the name suggests, a former biscuit factory transformed into a space for food, art, and design, full of restaurants, independent shops, art galleries, and cafés.
 If you’re passing through the area, it’s definitely worth stopping by, even if only for a coffee or an ice cream.

 Camps Bay Beach